Editorial review

 Who this page is best for

-• Learners who want to verify what type of certificate each course offers before enrolling
+- • Learners who want certificate caveats, provider differences, and course fit before enrolling

 Who should avoid this shortlist

-• You specifically want a career-signal certification program with rigorous assessment
+- • You specifically want a career-signal certification program with rigorous assessment or a longer professional certificate path

 by Andrew Ng · Coursera